jasujm/bridge/README.md

 ## Bridge GUI

+Note!
+I’m in the process of migrating command line arguments into config file configurations.
+Inconsistencies may exist.

 This repository only contains code for the backend.
 In order to play bridge, you’ll also need a frontend.
 A GUI written in Python can be found in my other repository at https://github.com/jasujm/bridgegui.